 - Red columns are not mandatory, and most rules do not contain these data points.
 However if firms want to create rules dependent on clearing and executing account combinations, then firms should enter data in these columns.

 - Columns O-R are for FIA Tech use only.

 - If you would like this rule to apply to all exchanges where there are currently trades live in Atlantis, just indicate “all” in column C. If there are no trades in Atlantis and the rule is preemptive, you MUST provide a specific exchange and firm code.

 - If the Order Passing Broker that you wish to move the trades to does not yet exist in Atlantis, please just provide the party name (column F) and skip column E.

-- If you are submitting rules on behalf of your counterparty (to move trades from their participant to another participant) we will ask them to approve the rules before adding in Atlantis.
+- If you are submitting rules on behalf of your counterparty (to move trades from their participant to another participant), we require their confirmation before entering in Atlantis.